TheaFrances/E.scolopes-V2.2-BRAKER2-gene-annotation/README.md

 2. Run BRAKER2, format output and run BUSCO
 3. Add Belcaid models missed in BRAKER, run BUSCO and Interproscan and count orthologs

 TSEBRA was also run to select the best genes from Iso-Seq data and BRAKER2 models as suggested by reviewer 2.
-However, this decreased BUSCO completeness scores so was not used as the final annotation. **The commands run, and gtf output from TSEBRA (for reviewers only) can be found here**:
+However, this decreased BUSCO completeness scores so was not used as the final annotation. **The gtf output from TSEBRA and commands run (for reviewers only) can be found here**:

 tsebra_withGushr_longread.gtf #Do not use as gene annotation file, has less complete BUSCO scores than the gtfs above
 4. TSEBRA